-The Bermuda Triangle is an area of mostly open ocean located between Bermuda, Miami, Florida and San Juan, Puerto Rico.
+The Bermuda Triangle is an area of mostly open ocean located between Bermuda, Miami, Florida, and San Juan, Puerto Rico.
 The unexplained disappearances of hundreds of ships and airplanes in this area has made the Bermuda Triangle one of the world's most notorious unsolved mysteries.

 Recent Aircraft and Boat Disappearances

-- 2007- April 10, a Piper PA- 46-310P disappeared near Berry Islands with only the pilot on board
+- April 10, 2007 a Piper PA- 46-310P disappeared near Berry Islands with two casualties listed.

 In posts appearing on both World Mysteries, a blog dedicated to unsolved mysteries and DiscloseTV, a news hub dedicated to unexplained phenomena, passengers on large, modern aircraft may be counting their blessings as survivors who just escaped being caught in the Triangle's spooky web: